Crivillén

 Crivillén is a municipality in the Andorra-Sierra de Arcos comarca, province of Teruel, part of the autonomous community of Aragon, Spain.
-According to the 2010 census the municipality has a population of 93 inhabitants.
+According to the 2023 census the municipality has a population of 90 inhabitants.
 Its postal code is 44557.

 The sculptor Pablo Serrano spent his youth in Crivillén, and there is a museum on his honor.

+According to Agustín Ventura Conejero, the name Crivillén comes from the Latin Fundus Crivillanus, Fundus meaning farm or place and Crivillanus coming from Criviliano or Crivilio.
+It is not clear who Criviliano or Crivilio refers to, but it is speculated to refer to a Roman official.
+Eventually, Fundus Crivillanus was shortened to Crivillanus and then again to Crivillán or Crivillén.